funkybob/django-nap/docs/mapper/fields.rst

 .. class:: field()
    :param required: Is this field required?
 Default: True
    :param default: The value to use if the source value is absent.
+May be a
+                   callable that takes no arguments.
    :param readonly: Can the field be updated?
 Default: True
    :param null: Is None a valid valie?
 Default: False